Transcend Access to Information

 - Law Librarianship: Learn to contribute to the fast-paced legal field by meeting the ever-growing demand for information management and access.
 Graduates are qualified for work in academic law libraries, state and county public law libraries, court houses, government agencies, corporate legal departments, private law firms, and other legal information centers.

 - Management for Information Professionals: Enhance your skills and expertise in developing and managing strategic partnerships, collaborations, projects, knowledge bases, and new initiatives for a changing work environment.
 You’ll also examine and apply the strategies, processes, and practices used by information organizations and managers to leverage human resources effectively and efficiently.
+Once you have completed all required concentration courses, you also have the opportunity to receive your advanced Certificate in Management for Information Professionals upon completion of the degree.

 - Public Librarianship: Provide highly specialized assistance to users in large or small populations.
 The program prepares you to serve all ages and patrons while managing relationships with community organizations and schools.
 Gain the knowledge and skills to run a public library, including reference, programming, collection development, administration, technical services, outreach/advocacy, and user services for young people and adults.